Debojyoti10/Elderly_Care_Multiagent_System/README.md

 - Alert Triggered (Yes/No)
 - Caregiver Notified (Yes/No)

+**Note**: Data files are excluded from the repository for privacy and size reasons.
+You need to provide your own dataset.

 ## 🤝 Contributing

-1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)